 Here’s what you need to know:

-1. Alice Johnson Calls Her Term an ‘Unexecuted Sentence of Death’ & Was Described as an ‘Exemplary Inmate’ by a Prison Case Manager
+1. Alice Johnson Called Her Term an ‘Unexecuted Sentence of Death’ & Was Described as an ‘Exemplary Inmate’ by a Prison Case Manager

 The White House, in announcing the sentence commutation, praised Johnson for accepting responsibility and called her a “model prisoner.”